Press Release - Sydney, March 2016 - A leading Australian retail technology provider, has announced global expansion…

 Posted on by cassie

-If there is one thing the events of the last year have crystallised for retailers it’s the importance of being able to react and respond to dramatic market changes in the market.
+As we have all learnt in the last few years – it’s so important to able to react and respond to dramatic market changes in the market.
 And while doing this, not only surviving as a business, but potentially even creating new business models and opportunities.
 In a digital-first world, this means asking some hard questions about your retail technology strategy.

 #1.
 Does your retail technology allow you to make the right pivot when you need to?